Client Side Hydration

 Since the server has already rendered the markup, we obviously do not want to throw that away and re-create all the DOM elements.
 Instead, we want to "hydrate" the static markup and make it interactive.

-If you inspect the server-rendered output, you will notice that the app's root element has a special attribute:
+If you inspect the server-rendered output, you will notice that the app's root element has had a special attribute added: